eunjae-lee/node-express-grunt-boilerplate/README.md

     routes
     views

+## How to keep updated from this repository
+You will fork this repository, and do works on your fork.
+Meanwhile, we'll do our own work on this repository and sometimes you want to merge our changes into your repository.
+You can do just following steps:

+    # at your repository folder,
+    git remote add boilerplate git@github.com:eunjae-lee/node-express-grunt-boilerplate.git
+    git fetch boilerplate
+    git branch boilerplate boilerplate/master

+    # The steps above will create a branch named "boilerplate" pointing boilerplate repository.
+    # When we update some stuff, you can checkout boilerplate branch and pull the stuff, and merge into your develop, master, etc like following:

+    # current branch : develop
+    git checkout boilerplate
+    git pull
+    git checkout develop
+    git merge boilerplate

 ## More Guide
 Basically files under "assets" folder are copied, minified or converted to "public" folder, and node app's static path is set to "public".